DurgeshS-25/Adventure-works-Piepline/README.md

 ### Prerequisites
 - An **Azure account** with permissions to create and manage resources.
 - **Power BI Desktop** installed on your local system.
+- Python 3.8+ installed with dependencies listed in `requirements.txt`.

 ### Steps